 Akadama & Peat moss

-Akadama soil, a light porous volcanic soil, doesn’t provide a lot of nutrients for the plants per se.
+Akadama soil, a light porous volcanic soil, doesn’t provide a lot of nutrients for the plants in and of itself.
 However, it is used as a well-draining substrate to provide a firm place for tiny roots to grab on and grow.

 You can also replace Akadama with peat moss or sphagnum.
 Peat moss has an acidic pH level from 3.6 - 6, which is suitable for acid-loving succulent plants like adenium.
 Add it moderately as peat can retain quite a bit of moisture.